 The Prison Seminary Model can change the culture inside a prison setting.

-The four-year educational experience is framed in an ethos of service.
+The accredited educational experience is framed in an ethos of service.
 In addition to theology, students receive education and training in: math, science, English literature, history, leadership, counseling, conflict management, grief and trauma support, and peer-to-peer ministry development.

 The goal of the program is to equip inmate students serving long sentences (15+ years) as agents of change within and beyond the prison walls.